Mathematics and Natural Science | Thomas More College

 These courses develop the students’ wonder at the splendor and intelligibility of the Creation through extensive field and laboratory study.
 Students will learn to identify the principal trees and common birds of our campus and study the ecology of the White Pine-Red Oak-Maple transitional forests that characterize the lower Merrimack Valley.
 Texts are drawn from the writings of ancient and modern students of nature, as well as from the writings of prominent New England naturalists.

-(3 credits during first year of studies)
+(3 credits during third year of studies)

 The Thomas More College of Liberal Arts